Retrieval augmentation of large language models for lay language generation: Introduction

-To improve background explanation capabilities, we explore methods for Retrieval-Augmented Lay Language (RALL) generation, which intuitively fit the need to acquire external knowledge.
-In particular, we augment state-of-the-art text generation models with information retrieval of either term definitions from the UMLS \cite{bodenreider2004unified} and Wikipedia, or embeddings of explanations from Wikipedia documents \cite{lewis2020retrieval}.
-RALL models improve summary quality and simplicity while maintaining factual correctness, suggesting that general knowledge from Wikipedia is a good source for background explanation.
+Text simplification, which modifies content to improve readability while retaining its key points, has been widely studied \cite{jonnalagadda-etal-2009-towards, qenam2017text}.
+However, generating background information is especially challenging, because the source document may not include the required background knowledge.
+Furthermore, background explanation capabilities have yet to be formally evaluated, and little is known about how best to enhance them.
+Retrieval augmentation methods, which use information retrieval to identify additional content to inform text generation, present an intuitive fit for the need to acquire external knowledge.
+In the current work, we explore methods for Retrieval-Augmented Lay Language (RALL) generation, augmenting state-of-the-art text generation models with information retrieval of either term definitions from the UMLS \cite{bodenreider2004unified} and Wikipedia, or embeddings of explanations from Wikipedia documents \cite{lewis2020retrieval}.
+Our findings indicate that RALL models improve summary quality and simplicity while maintaining factual correctness, suggesting that general knowledge from Wikipedia in particular is a good source for background explanation.
+With Large Language Models (LLMs) becoming increasingly accessible, we also tested the ability of two LLMs for background explanation: we prompted both open-source Llama 2 \cite{touvron2023llama} and closed-source GPT-4 \cite{openai2023gpt4} with and without external knowledge from Wikipedia.
+Results indicate that these LLMs improve simplicity but do not preserve the summary quality.

+Abstractive summarization methods require source/summary pairs, with the summaries written in plain language.
+The limited size and topical breadth of publicly-available paired corpora constrain the scope of applicability of models trained for this task and limit the generalizability of published evaluations.
+Therefore, a further contribution of this work is the Corpus for Enhancement of Lay Language Synthesis (CELLS): 62,886 pairs of scientific abstracts with corresponding lay language summaries (Table \ref{example}).
+Summaries are written by abstract authors or other domain experts, assuring the quality of our dataset.
+CELLS is larger and more diverse than prior datasets \cite{guo2021automated, devaraj2021paragraph}, aggregating papers from 12 journals (Table \ref{journal_count}) spanning various biomedical domains.
+From CELLS, we derived a set of specialized paired corpora: 233,916 algorithm-aligned sentence pairs for \textit{simplification} and 47,157 scientific/lay-language pairs emphasizing novel content that is absent from scientific abstracts for \textit{background explanation} to support our research on background augmentation.